asasil003/chat-bot/README.md

-# Getting Started with Create React App
+# Getting Started with Chat-bot React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple chat interface built with React.js, which allows users to send and receive messages.
+It also includes a bonus feature of an auto-reply bot that responds with a predefined message after a short delay.

+Features
+.
+Chat Window: Displays sent and received messages.
+.
+Message Input Box: Allows users to type and send messages.
+.
+Send Button: Sends the typed message and adds it to the chat history.
+.
+Auto-reply Bot: Responds with a predefined message after a short delay.

 ## Available Scripts